ppy/osu-wiki/wiki/Beatmap_Discussion/en.md

 *Note: the creator can't Hype up their own beatmap.
 Praise must be done in the General (All Difficulties) section to add Hype.
 It will not work through the General or the Timeline tabs.*

+Hype must be done in the General (All Difficulties) section to add Hype.
+It will not work through the General or the Timeline tabs.
+Players are required to play through a difficulty in the beatmapset in order to add Hype to a Beatmap.

 ### Nomination

-Once a beatmap has accumilated 12 Hype, the beatmap is eligible for Nomination.
+Once a beatmap has accumulated 5 Hype, the beatmap is eligible for Nomination.
 This works as it did with the old modding system.
-The beatmap is required to have 2 nominations by the [Beatmap Nominators](/wiki/Beatmap_Nominators) to move into the qualified state.
+The beatmap is required to have 2 nominations by the [Beatmap Nominators](/wiki/Beatmap_Nominators) to move into the [qualified](/wiki/qualified) state.

 ## Mod submission field